marcmengel/metacat/docs/concepts.rst

 Parameter Categories
 --------------------
 All metadata parameters are grouped into categories.
 Categories may have subcategories.
-Each metadata parameter name must include st least one dot.
+Each metadata parameter name must include at least one dot.
-Parameter categoty is the portion of the parameter name before the last dot and parameter name within the category is the part of the name after the last dot.
+Parameter category is the portion of the parameter name before the last dot and parameter name within the category is the part of the name after the last dot.
 For example, if the full parameter name is ``detector.beam.status``, then the category name is ``detector.beam`` and the parameter name is ``status``.

 The purpose of the parameter category is to allow adding *metadata constraints* for the parameters in the category.
-Each constraint defined in terms of:
+Each constraint is defined in terms of:

 * The name of the parameter
 * Parameter type (any, int, string, float, dictionary, list, list of ints, etc.)